 Truth is, we found no evidence that that was ever a fashion rule or any other kind of rule.
-It is true that, up until World War I, wristwatches were thought of as being purely for women, but once soldiers started using them on the battlefield, that notion went out the window.
+It is true that, up until World War I, wristwatches were thought of as being purely for women, but once soldiers started using field watches on the battlefield, that notion went out the window.
 In today’s modern world it seems outdated that there would be a different rule for men vs women.

 These days, the idea that there would be any kind of gender-specific way to wear a watch feels outdated, anyway.
 Wear your watch however you would like.

 It’s time to accept it, there is no “right” way to wear a watch.
 If it’s more comfortable on your left wrist, wear it there, but if you prefer wearing it on your right, do that.
-No one can tell you you’re wrong.
+No one can tell you that you’re wrong.